vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 The steps for deploying a workload cluster are the same as for a shared services cluster. except use the NSX ALB Labels created for the Workload cluster on AKO Deployment in step number 4.

-**After the Worload cluster creation verify the cluster labels and ako pod status**
+**After the Workload cluster creation verify the cluster labels and ako pod status**
 1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
     <!-- /* cSpell:disable */ -->
      ```bash